 - The Wine Emporium, 76 Skyring Terrace (Gasworks), Newstead – A solid bottleshop in the Gasworks precinct.

 - Reef Seafood, 76 Skyring Terrace (Gasworks), Newstead – A seafood and sushi place with a surprising number of crafty options.

-- Cellarbrations Bowen Hills, 5/35 Campbell Street, Bowen Hills – Just down the road from Gasworks, this is arguably the best crafty bottleshop in Brisbane.
+- Bowen Hills Beer Mart, 5/35 Campbell Street, Bowen Hills – Just down the road from Gasworks, this is arguably the best crafty bottleshop in Brisbane.
 It’s nicknamed Bowen Phil's, for the manager Phil who takes his role as beer gatekeeper very seriously.

 - Malt Pier, 1 Newstead Terrace, Newstead – Want brunch followed by a beer on the waterfront?
 Go here.